normandy14/pythonGram/README.md

 To install Pipenv, use the following link: [Link to Install Pipenv](https://pipenv.pypa.io/en/latest/)

+### taleSmall.txt and taleMed.txt

+Both files are from tale.txt.
+Tale.txt is simply the text, A Tale and Two Cities, from [Project Guttenburg](https://www.gutenberg.org/ebooks/98).
+The Plain Text UTF-8 option.

+taleSmall.txt is a small length excerpt of the text

+taleMed.txt is a medium length excerpt of the text

 ## Running the program

 Install the Pipenv dependencies using: